baksha-apps/discord-wordle-stats/README.md

-# Wordle Ranking Discord Bot
+# Wordle Ranking Discord Bot - FORK TEST

 Use this bot in your server to enrich your Wordle game play in Discord!